 With three Graviton Beam Lances, one on each "wing" and one in the mouth of the "head", eleven tri-cobalt warhead launchers and fourty-four pulse phaser turrets for close proximity defence, the current Precept ships have taken on the specifications of a highly advanced dreadnought of immense proportions, spanning exactly 4 900 meters from aft to bow.
 The Precept ships were also fitted with fourteen Gravitic Displacement Engine vanes and four guidance engines to control its sub-light trajectory.
 The number of engines were required to propel the ship's mass, which accumulated to over 50 million metric tones.

-They were powered by a Zero-Point Energy reactor in the middle of the main hull, which generated power for the ship's warp drive and virtually all of their critical systems, including their research centers and habitation sectors.
-Aside from the ZPE-reactor, the Precept ships also had Benamite Transwarp Reactor Core, which was stand a lone for the ship's transwarp capacity.
+They were powered by a Zero-Point Energy reactor in the middle of the main hull, which generated power for the ship's warp drive and virtually all of their critical systems, including their research centers, the slipstream drive and habitation sectors.
+The Precept ships also had Benamite Slipstream Reactor Cores, which was used for the ship's quantum slipstream capacity.
 The Ventrak Cloaking Generator was located in the aft section of the main hull, yet the dedicated cloaking emitters were located along the whole ship.